8 Brothers Grimm fairytales and their fascinating legacy

-One of the most recognizable mediums through which tales collected by the Brothers Grimm have been passed down to our age are Disney films.
+One of the most recognisable mediums through which tales collected by the Brothers Grimm have been passed down to our age are Disney films.
 Although the origin of the Cinderella story is around 2.000 years old, the modern version as set down by the Brothers Grimm dates from 1812.

 Cinderella provides a good example of a tendency of the Brothers Grimm to emphasise brutal and violent elements that are often left out of later, more family-friendly renditions.
 For example, the story ends with two doves swooping down and pecking out the eyes of the evil step-sisters as punishment for their wickedness.

 The story of Snow White and the (originally unnamed) Seven Dwarfs is another classic story that Walt Disney borrowed from the Brothers Grimm, who in turn borrowed from sources as ancient as the Old Testament.

 The trope of a charming prince who enters only at the very end, in a kind of deus ex machina – to both resolve the plot and introduce a romantic element – is one of the most recognisable elements of the story, and the gullibility with which Snow White eats the poisoned apple serves as an early version of the classic warning for children not to eat food provided by strangers.

 However, it is Hansel and Gretel, not Snow White, who serve as the classic cautionary tale against trusting strangers.
 Set against the backdrop of a famine, Hansel and Gretel is classic Brothers Grimm, complete with a cannibalistic witch who ends up burning in her own oven, and two innocent children who, through their wits, are able to survive in a society that has abandoned them.